Development coming to Park City as STAR bond passes

-The stretch of land from 53rd St. to 61st St. in Park City will be designated as a STAR bond district under the new resolution, called Park Centre.
+The stretch of land from 53rd Street to 61st Street in Park City will be designated as a STAR bond district under the new resolution, called Park Centre.
 The STAR bond program was created by the state of Kansas to stimulate economic development to help drive tourism.

 “This new bond district would be a big win-win for Park City and its people,” Rachel Lange of Lange Real Estate said in a news release.
 “Creating new recreational and business opportunities – as well as jobs – for the community while also bringing in outside dollars.
 It’s also a key move in shaping the future growth of Park City, what the community will look like, and what it can become over the next decade.”